 For youth ages 9-13 who have completed Jackrabbits or reached a comparable skill level in skiing.
 The program focuses on skill development, fitness, training and (for those interested) introduction to competitive skiing.
-Lessons offered on Tuesday, Thursday and Saturday each week.
-Fees are $120 for the season, or $160 including ski rental.
+Lessons offered on Tuesday and Thursday evenings and Saturday mornings each week.
+Fees are $120 for the season, or $160 including skate ski rental.

 The sport of biathlon combines two skills: ski endurance and rifle marksmanship.
 It also teaches firearm safety along with skiing and shooting skills.
 We are currently offering biathlon for kids age 10 and older (Senior Boys and Senior Girls).
 As our main focus is on safety and shooting, we ask that our participants also register for either Track Attack or High Performance to build on their skiing ability and overall fitness.

 The fees for Midget (age 10 and under), Juvenile (age 11 and 12) and Junior (age 13 and 14) boys and girls are $250 for the season; for Senior (age 15 and 16) boys and girls, the fees are $290 for the season (due to the higher membership rates).
 Fees include program registration, NWT Biathlon Association Membership (insurance), rifle rental and ammunition for the year.
 We also have dedicated Biathlon Trails Map.